 Price: £££ | Dimensions: 30 cm x 22 cm x 36 cm | Bar: 1.5 Bar

-Put simply, a twin impeller means the pump will boost both the cold and hot water to a shower or outlet, because there’s nothing worse than having two different temperatures going out of sync and ruining your day before you’ve even put your clothes on.
+Put simply, a twin impeller means the pump will boost both the cold and hot water to a shower or outlet.
+Not sure about you, but there’s nothing I hate more than having 2 different water temperatures going out of sync and ruining my day before I’ve even put my clothes on.

 The Salamander CTFORCE15TU boasts a 5-year guarantee, and the brass-ended shower pump unique to this model gives it a level of robustness that far surpasses the workmanship of the other models on this list.
-In addition to the generous guarantee, this model has all the bells and whistles featured in the other Salamander models, and it even includes anti-vibration feet for added stability and noise reduction.
+In addition to the generous guarantee, this model has all the bells and whistles featured in the other Salamander models, and it even includes anti-vibration feet for noise reduction — ideal if you prefer quiet bathroom pumps.

 Price: £££ | Bar: 3.0 Bar

 When Sam Sparro sung “Black and Gold”, I’d like to think he was actually singing about the Monsoon Standard Twin 3.0 Bar 46416 Positive Head Shower Pump.
-This beastly little pump has robust brass construction and a 5-year guarantee to back it up.
-While this is the costliest pump on this list as of writing, it could well be the best on this list, too.
+This powerful shower pump has robust brass construction and a 5-year guarantee to back it up.
+While this is the costliest pump on this list as of writing, it could well be one of the best shower pumps on the market in 2022.
 Its whisper-quiet operation and system-friendly design makes the Monsoon Standard the de facto standard for pumping excellence.
 If you’ve got flow-rate problems and a fistful of cash weighing you down, it’s a hard ask to look past this wonderful pump.

 Boasting 3.0 bar of pressurized power, the Monsoon Standard will kickstart your day the right way while keeping the plumber at bay.
 The pump is easy to install, and I’d like to quote one commenter who we think summarised this particular pump with indelible succinctness: “Better flow, no noise, solid build.”